ncarbo/catalan-evolution/README.md

 - translation status
 - document length

-The analytical corpus is built from processed text files and converted into document-level linguistic features.

 One document was excluded from the analytical metadata because it represented approximately 70% of the total word count of the 1860–1864 period, creating extreme single-document dominance.
 The excluded document was `002982_La_orfaneta_de_Menargues_o_Catalunya_ago.out.txt`.

 ## Methodology